 See Related Medical Policies

-Gene Expression Analysis
+Gene Expression Profiling (GEP) Analysis

-Protein Biomarker test
+Protein Biomarker testing

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.